Is your battery light on? Read this guide.

-If your battery light goes on, you can at least make to drive to a service facility or at home.
-As long as there is some juice left in the car battery, then your vehicle will continue running.
+If your battery light goes on, you can at least make it to drive to a service facility or at home.
+As long as there is some juice left in the car battery, your vehicle will continue running.

 However, if your alternator is bad or the charging system is faulty, unfortunately, your car will die because the engine cannot run with a drained battery.

-And in case you switch off the car engine, then, you cannot restart it.
+And in case you switch off the car engine, you cannot restart it.
 This is because the battery barely has enough charge to power the starter motor.

 Though you can drive with a battery light on, the question here is whether it is indeed safe to do so.

 There is a circuit that examines the voltage level produced by the alternator.
-In case the voltage is low, then the circuit will switch on the battery light.
+In case the voltage is low, the circuit will switch on the battery light.

 When the battery light switches on and off, it means there is a problem with the alternator.
 It indicates that the car battery has taken control over the running of the electronics in your car.

 If the output level – from the car alternator – drops to a really low level, the battery light will flicker.